-A spatiotemporal data source can be created to store high-volume observation data.
+A spatiotemporal big data source can be created to store high-volume observation data.
 Use feature services to access the data and map services to visualize the data.
-Use the data source settings to manage read and write performance, while also ensuring resiliency, redundancy, and more.
+And use the data source settings to manage read and write performance, while also ensuring resiliency, redundancy, and more.

 Create data source